eXascaleInfolab/GenConvNMI/README.md

 # Related Projects
 - [PyCABeM](https://github.com/eXascaleInfolab/PyCABeM) - Python Benchmarking Framework for the Clustering Algorithms Evaluation.
 Uses extrinsic (NMIs) and intrinsic (Q) measures for the clusters quality evaluation considering overlaps (nodes membership by multiple clusters).
+- [Overlapping-NMI](https://github.com/eXascaleInfolab/Overlapping-NMI) - Another method of the NMI evaluation for the overlapping clusters (communities) that is not compatible with the standard NMI value unlike GenConvNMI, but much faster (about one order faster).

 **Note:** Please, [star this project](https://github.com/eXascaleInfolab/GenConvNMI) if you use it.